 AZ licence

 You will need to take the AZ licence course if you want to become a long-haul truck driver in Canada.
 It allows you to drive trucks that weigh more than 4,600 kg or 10,000 lbs.
-You can drive any motor vehicle, or truck and trailer combination using the licence.
-You aren’t required to load or unload the truck.

 However, this licence doesn’t let you drive buses.
 For that, you’ll require the C-Class certification.